T-Rex: Her Fight for Gold

 The film traces her rise as an Olympic athlete from the streets of Flint to the podium in London, and the subsequent challenges and disappointments as Claressa watches fellow athletes receive recognition and endorsements while none come forward to support her, raising questions about race, class, and gender bias.
 Agents suggest she should soften her image, but Claressa is her own person, ready to push the boundaries while fighting for another gold and a better life.

-Zackary Canepari and Drea Cooper (Directors) have been working together since 2009.
-They’ve produced and directed the award-winning online short documentary series California Is a place.
-With over ten million views online, the films have screened at film festivals around the world, including Sundance.
-Their compelling visual style and deeply personal storytelling has earned Cooper and Canepari award nominations from IDFA DocLab for Best Digital Storytelling and Documentary Project of the Year by POYi (Pictures of the Year International).
-The directing duo landed on Filmmaker Magazine’s Top 25 New Filmmakers to Watch list.
-They’re also an accomplished commercial directing team.
+Drea Cooper is an American filmmaker and commercial director.
+He’s part of the directing team that produced the award-winning short documentary series California Is a Place.
+With over 10 million views online, the films have screened at film festivals around the world, including Sundance in 2012.
+The series’ compelling visual style and deeply personal storytelling has earned Cooper awards from IDFA DocLab for best digital storytelling and documentary project of the year by POYi.
+He’s also directed long form projects for PBS, MTV, and MSNBC.
+Cooper has done award-winning commercial work for Chevy, Ray-Ban, Apple, Google, and Toyota.
+He recently landed on Filmmaker Magazine’s Top 25 New Filmmakers to Watch list.